Erruar/Saku-Overclock/README.md

 <details>
   <summary>Cooler page</summary>
   <ol>
-    <h1 align="center">Settings page</h1>
+    <h1 align="center">Cooler tweaks page</h1>
     <img src="https://github.com/Erruar/Saku-Overclock/blob/master/Images/fan.png"></img>
     <p> </p>
-    <p align="left">There you can add app in autostart with windows, set close app to tray when it opening, set autoapply when opening, check for updates and I recommend to enable - Reapply latest setting every.
-Enable it and set to 1-7.
-This value is enough</p>
+    <p align="left">There you can adjust your cooler spinning, but only if you have Notebook fan controller app on your pc!
+Just download it and install.
+Then in my app set your laptop model at which Notebook fan controller is working for you and you can see and change values!</p>
   </ol>
 </details>